 Google spent a lot of effort to properly conduct this big change to their ad tool:

-Carefully analyzed user feedback and looked for the main user problems (complexity, navigating unintuitively, outdated design, and a user experience that was centered around the product and features rather than advertisers and marketers’ needs)
+Carefully analyzed user feedback and looked for the main user problems (complexity, unintuitive navigation, outdated design, and a user experience that was centered around the product and features rather than advertisers’ and marketers’ needs)

-Checked the ad tool market along with current design trends (Material Design at that time)
+Checked the ad tool market along with current design trends (Material Design at the time)

 Announced the Google Ads redesign and its approximate duration (12 to 18 months)

-Explained what was going to change (huge UX and UI updates, mainly to fix the issues mentioned above)
+Explained what was going to change (huge UI and UX updates, mainly to fix the issues mentioned above)

-Updated certain elements and selected advertisers from the active user list for testing and feedback
+Updated certain elements and selected active advertisers for testing and feedback

-Informed users when the redesign was complete and added a walkthrough guide to see what was different
+Informed users when the redesign was complete and added a walkthrough guide to show what was different

-Fixed all bugs and problems that appeared after the redesign
+Fixed all bugs and problems that appeared after refreshing the design

 Gave users some time to get used to the new interface and then announced the date when Google would stop supporting the old version

 Now that’s gradual, isn’t it?
-As a result, users stayed loyal to Google Ads and the tool got many more new users, helping Google’s ad revenue rise from 79.38 to 116.32 billion dollars.
+As a result, users stayed loyal to Google Ads and the tool got many new users, helping Google’s ad revenue rise from $79.38 to $116.32 billion.

-According to the redesign experience of YouTube, Tumblr, and Medium, it’s common for users to hate a change right when it happens.
-But let’s look at what happened when the first update shock settled down for Instagram.
-Some time after the UI redesign, the rating of the Instagram app returned to its normal 3.1 stars, while the number of negative mentions went even lower than before the redesign.
+Appbot conducted some interesting research that proves this.
+Take the Instagram redesign as an example.
+Some time after the UI redesign, the rating of the Instagram app returned to normal, while the number of negative mentions went even lower than it had been before the redesign.

 A redesign journey can be either an undue risk or a big success depending on how you approach it.
-If it’s an upgrade decision resulting from careful consideration, there’s a high chance that the redesign will bring better app performance, a higher retention rate, and more sales.
-Have you considered partnering with a UI/UX designing agency or a software development company?
-At Yalantis, we help our clients create designs that work and bring money.
-Don’t hesitate to come to us if you need experts to re-design and re-think your app.
+If it’s an upgrade decision resulting from careful consideration, there’s a high chance the redesign will bring better app performance, a higher retention rate, and more sales.
+Have you considered partnering with a UI/UX designing agency or a software development company to carry out your redesign?
+At Yalantis, we have solid experience redesigning applications.
+Don’t hesitate to contact us if you need experts to redesign and rethink your app.